Paris Is Burning (song)

 "Paris Is Burning" is a song by New Zealand singer Ladyhawke, released on 30 June 2008 as the second single from her self-titled debut studio album.
 It was written by Ladyhawke, Roy Kerr and Anu Pillai and produced by the latter two under the name Kid Gloves.
 The single is Ladyhawke's first to receive a physical release.
 On 6 July 2008, it was released in the United States.
-The song has been featured in season three of Ugly Betty, as a theme song for the French television series Paris 16e and Le Grand Journal's "coming next" sequence, and remixed for the beginning of a CSI: Miami episode in the seventh season.
+The song has been featured in season three of Ugly Betty, as a theme song for the French television series Paris 16e and Le Grand Journal's "coming next" sequence, and remixed for the beginning of a CSI: Miami episode in the seventh season..
+The song was used for the Chanel SS 2009 fashion show, featuring both english and french versions.

 Commercial performance

 "Paris Is Burning" debuted at number 61 on the UK Singles Chart, dropping 39 places to number 100 the following week.
 It entered the New Zealand Singles Chart at number 40, making it Ladyhawke's highest-charting song.
 In Australia it peaked at number 52, despite the song being in heavy rotation on Channel V Australia.

 The track was re-released on 2 March 2009 as a digital download and limited-edition 7-inch vinyl.
 The reissue attained a new peak position of number 47 on the UK chart.